Rhiannon-Udall/cbcflow/docs/source/configuration.rst

 but the average user may comfortably choose not to set the other fields (or, for ease of use, just copy the above and leave them unchanged).

+If you want to use a specific configuration for, e.g. a monitor, then this may be written and pointed to by the relevant program directly.

 Argcomplete
 -----------
 ``cbcflow`` uses `argcomplete <https://pypi.org/project/argcomplete/>`__